bandaangosta/tutorial-wemos-esp8266/README.md

 ### Basic testing

 The MicroPython firmware comes with the handy REPL (Read Evaluate Print Loop) tool.
 The "Python prompt", if you will.
 By far the easiest way to test commands and explore the many possibilities of the microcontroller.
 We will need a simple serial port terminal.
-In this examples, we will use `picocom`.
+In these examples, we will use `picocom`.

     $ picocom -b 115200 /dev/ttyUSB0